Controls

 CommandParameter="{Binding SelectedFile}" />

-Default recommendation: start with Text and either Click or Command.
-Move to a custom template only when the button needs a different visual tree.
+Default recommendation: start with string Content and either Click or Command.
+Move to richer content or a custom template only when the button needs a different visual tree.

-Use Text for normal caption buttons.
-In the non-templated path, Button renders this text directly and centers it inside the padded content area.
+Use a string Content value for normal caption buttons.
+In the built-in render path, Button resolves that content to text and centers it inside the padded content area.

 The current contract is: